May 9, 2025

 Occupational therapists in the pediatric sphere work with infants, children and youth in a variety of settings, from schools and clinics to working with the patients and their families in their own homes.

 These healthcare professionals help children adjust to physical, emotional and mental challenges that can impair functional performance and participation.
 The range of conditions can span from developmental disabilities to brain injuries.
-Pediatric occupational therapists develop strategies to help physically strengthen their young patients and perform daily life skills in new ways through assistive technology.
+Pediatric occupational therapists develop strategies to:

 2. Productive aging